Simple Lego Boat STEM Challenge to Make Learning Fun

 Lego boats are a fun activity that the kids (or the whole family) will enjoy.
 STEM challenges are always exciting, not to mention educational.
 Kids learn to experiment and try new designs.
 Great problem-solving skills, by the way.

-We often incorporate STEM activities in our homeschool.
-You may like to try the Zip Line Challenge, STEM Tower Challenge, or Winter Snowman Bridge Challenge.
+Want a few more STEM activities?
+You may like to try the Zip Line Challenge, STEM Tower Challenge, or the very popular Lego Balloon Cars.